Arab alliance close to capturing Hodeidah airport, Yemen military says

 Air strikes, blockades and fighting have killed more than 10,000 people since the war started.
 The Saudi-led alliance intervened in 2015 to restore an internationally recognised Yemeni government in exile and thwart what Riyadh and Abu Dhabi see as efforts by their archfoe, Iran, to dominate the region.

-The Yemen conflict is part of a proxy war between Sunni Muslim Saudi Arabia and Shi’ite Iran across the Middle East.

-President Donald Trump’s withdrawal from the international nuclear deal and his embrace of nuclear state North Korea has dealt a blow to Tehran and put it under pressure to entrench its interests in Arab countries.

-Reporting by Mohammed Ghobari in Aden and Ghaida Ghantous in Dubai; writing by Michael Georgy
+Reporting by Mohammed Ghobari in Aden, Ghaida Ghantous in Dubai and Stephanie Ulmer-Nebehay in Geneva; writing by Michael Georgy; editing by Larry King